Tanq16/containerized-security-toolkit/README.md

 docker build -t <you_tag> .
 ```

+Each directory also contains a dockerfile for Apple Silicon macs, which can be specified using the `--file Dockerfile.AppleSilicon` flag for the `docker build` command.

 The `p10k.zsh` file for each directory must be inside the same directory as the Dockerfile of the respective docker image, as the build process copies it and prevents the configuration wizard of oh-my-zsh from running when accessing the shell of the docker image.
 If the wizard is still needed for customization, then run `p10k configure` inside the docker and replace the contents of the `p10k.zsh` file in the image with those of the `~/.p10k.zsh` file inside the directory for the required docker image.

-Note: All images in this repository work on x86-64 architecture.
-There are no specific instructions to build on arm i.e., not tested on M1 macs.

 ---